What do Dumeril’s boas eat?

 Avoid handling your snake for 48 hours after feeding in order to prevent regurgitation (vomiting).

 - PRO TIP: Buy frozen prey in bulk to get the best deals on shipping.
 Layne Laboratories and RodentPro offer humanely-raised, clean, well-fed prey for a good price.

 Do Dumeril’s boas need vitamin supplements?

 Although as obligate carnivores Dumeril’s boas *should* get all of the nutrition they need from the animals they eat, the nutrition provided by feeder rodents is often inferior to the nutrition provided by the prey that they would consume in the wild.
 Some studies suggest that commercially-bred feeder rodents are deficient in crucial nutrients like vitamin D, which in turn negatively affects the health of the snakes that eat them.

 There is a certain risk of developing nutrient deficiency over time even when you buy your prey items from the best breeders.
-So it helps to lightly dust prey items occasionally with calcium or vitamin supplement to help fill in the gaps in your boa’s diet:
+So it helps to lightly dust prey items with an all-in-one calcium and multivitamin supplement to help fill in the gaps in your boa’s diet.